-- Other services provided to the Company by the consultant; - What percentage of the consultant's total revenue is made up of fees from the Company; - · Policies or procedures of the consultant that are designed to prevent a conflict of interest; - Any business or personal relationships between individual consultants involved in the engagement and committee members; - Any shares of the Company's stock owned by individual consultants involved in the engagement; and - Any business or personal relationships between our executive officers and the consulting firm or the individual consultants involved in the engagement.
+- · Other services provided to the Company by the consultant; - · What percentage of the consultant's total revenue is made up of fees from the Company; - · Policies or procedures of the consultant that are designed to prevent a conflict of interest; - Any business or personal relationships between individual consultants involved in the engagement and committee members;

+- Any shares of the Company's stock owned by individual consultants involved in the engagement; and - Any business or personal relationships between our executive officers and the consulting firm or the individual consultants involved in the engagement.

-Based on its review, the committee does not believe that Mercer has a conflict of interest with respect to the work performed for the Company or the committee in 2017.
+Based on its review, the committee does not believe that Mercer has a conflict of interest with respect to the work performed by the Company or the committee in 2018.
+The committee has also evaluated the independence of Mercer pursuant to the rules of the Securities and Exchange Commission and the New York Stock Exchange and no relationships were identified that would impact Mercer's independence.